Tediace/rust-beginner-guide-code/rust-example-code/src/module1/ownership.md

           let length = s.len(); // len() returns the length of a String (s, length) }
 ```
-But this is to much ceremony and a lot of work for a concept that should be common.
+But this is too much ceremony and a lot of work for a concept that should be common.
 Luckily for us, Rust has a feature for using a value without transferring ownership, called *references*.

 ### References and Borrowing